 Protected areas and natural history

-The region has three national parks – Abel Tasman (created in 1942), Nelson Lakes (1956) and Kahurangi, New Zealand’s second-largest (1996).
-There are three marine reserves, at Whanganui Inlet on the western coast, in Tasman Bay between Glenduan and Ataata Point, and at Tonga Island on the Abel Tasman National Park coast.
+The region has three national parks – Abel Tasman (created in 1942), Nelson Lakes (1956) and Kahurangi (1996), New Zealand’s second-largest.
+There are three marine reserves, at Whanganui Inlet on the western coast, in Tasman Bay between Glenduan and Ataata Point, and at Tonga Island off the coast of Abel Tasman National Park.